deepjs/deepjs/DOCS/ocm.md

 	}
 */
 ```
-But you could also use them at compilation time (apply sheets while your ocmanager compiles)
+But you could also use them at compilation time (apply sheets while your ocmanager compiles).
+For this : simply add an applySheets:true in ocm options

 ```javascript
 var myObject = deep.ocm({